mobxjs/mobx-state-tree/README.md

 -   `onPatch(model, listener)` attaches a patch listener to the provided model, which will be invoked whenever the model or any of its descendants is mutated
 -   `applyPatch(model, patch)` applies a patch (or array of patches) to the provided model
 -   `revertPatch(model, patch)` reverse applies a patch (or array of patches) to the provided model.
-This replays the inverse of a set of patches to an model, which can be used to bring it back to it's original state
+This replays the inverse of a set of patches to a model, which can be used to bring it back to its original state

 ### References and identifiers